kamuz/top-wordpress/readme.md

 * [Custom Header Footer Scripts for Customizer](https://wordpress.org/plugins/custom-script-for-customizer/) - Add custom script to header and footer through WordPress Customizer
 * [CMP Coming Soon & Maintenance](https://wordpress.org/plugins/cmp-coming-soon-maintenance/) - activate your Maintenance, Coming soon or Landing page with a single click
 * [Kirki](https://wordpress.org/plugins/kirki/) - allow theme developers to create rich experience for WordPress Customizer and included are more than 30 custom control types
+* [TGM Plugin Activation](https://github.com/TGMPA/TGM-Plugin-Activation) - PHP library that allows you to easily require or recommend plugins for your WordPress themes

 ## Debug